Nomura tries new equities tack in industry upheaval

-LONDON Japan's Nomura (8604.T) is touting the independence of its trading platform Instinet, to distinguish itself from other investment banks, as it joins them in shrinking its equities business to help cut 627 million pounds in costs.
+LONDON, Sept 6 Japan's Nomura is touting the independence of its trading platform Instinet, to distinguish itself from other investment banks, as it joins them in shrinking its equities business to help cut $1 billion in costs.

 Costly trading systems and research teams has led investment banks to target equities to bear the brunt of cost cuts in a shrinking financial services industry.